dbcook/openrocket-database/README.md

 Fortunately, the SEMROC online listings provide data for many Centuri-compatible tubes and nose cones.
 Given SEMROC's attention to detail, the SEMROC dimensions for Centuri parts can be considered authoritative when they exist, unless analysis clearly shows errors.
 However, even the SEMROC listings are incomplete; there are many blank entries for manufacturer PN in the SEMROC Centuri kit cross-reference pages.

 Overall, we can probably construct a reasonable Centuri parts file, but it may be impossible to have comprenehsive data in the period between 1972 and Centuri's end of production around 1980.
-Centuri kits exist - I have a couple - from the last year of production that appear nowhere in any catalog, so it's possible that they contain parts that are equally obscure.

 #### LOC Precision